-This flexibility and empathy helped me when volunteering to teach basic Portugese at a local special school so I was proud when one boy, Jacob, left delighted with the new phrases I taught him.
+This flexibility and empathy helped me when volunteering to teach basic Portuguese at a local special school, so I was proud when one boy, Jacob, left delighted with the new phrases I taught him.

 Competing with my school’s Debate Society, I built solid reasoning skills when exploring new viewpoints on homeopathy, which opened my eyes to how mindset may affect whether treatments work.
 A social experiment with painkillers in a BBC documentary ‘The Doctor Who Gave up Drugs’ supports this link but I recognise that ethical issues around placebos leaves this a grey area.